sanjukhetavath/snowflake-devops-framework/README.md

 Once completed, you will have an encrypted private key file named `snowflake_key.p8` in the PEM format and a public key file named `snowflake_key.pub`.
 Copy the public and private key files to a local directory for storage.
 Record the path to the files.
 Note that the private key is stored using the PKCS#8 (Public Key Cryptography Standards) format and is encrypted using the passphrase you specified in the previous step.

 Next, login to your Snowflake account and run the following command as the `ACCOUNTADMIN` role.
-Please replace the `<RSA PUBLIC KEY HERE>` placeholder with your public key (don't include the BEGIN and END comment lines but do included the newlines):
+Please replace the `<RSA PUBLIC KEY HERE>` placeholder with your public key (don't include the BEGIN and END comment lines but do included the newlines in the body of the public key):

 ```sql
 CREATE USER SDF_TERRAFORM_SVC RSA_PUBLIC_KEY='<RSA PUBLIC KEY HERE>' DEFAULT_ROLE=SDF_TERRAFORM_ROLE MUST_CHANGE_PASSWORD=FALSE;